traindropper/paint-picker/README.md

 ./create_venv.sh
 ```

-You may need to acivate it and install detectron2 manually with this command:
+You may need to activate the environment and install detectron2 manually with this command:
 ```console
 pip3 install 'git+https://github.com/facebookresearch/detectron2.git' --no-build-isolation
 ```